mvolkmann/blog/src/rust.md

 ## <a name="standard-io">Standard IO</a>

-TODO: Resume review here
 The `std::io` namespace supports many input/output operations.
-The members `stdin` and `stdout` are functions that return objects with methods for operating on the `stdio` and `stdout` streams.
+The members `stdin` and `stdout` are functions that return objects with methods for operating on the `stdin` and `stdout` streams.

 The `stdin` methods like `read_line` and
-`stdout` methods like `write` and `flush` return a `Result` enum value.
+`stdout` methods like `write` and `flush` return a `Result` enum value to enable representing successful operations and errors.
 For example:

 ```rust